Written By Dr Andrew Logan Wellington Eye Centres Ophthalmologist

 In many countries in Asia, almost everyone wears glasses for correction of myopia.
-In school photos from the 1940s and 1950s, very few children are seen to be wearing glasses.
-In schools today a significant number of children will be wearing glasses and many of the others will be wearing contact lenses.
-The exact percentage of people in New Zealand that have myopia is not currently known but if we are anything like our neighbours in Australia, then our myopia will be increasing at an exponential rate.
-In East Asian cities over 80% of young adults are affected by myopia and by 2050 50% of the world population is expected to be affected by myopia.
+Whereas we can see in school photos from the 1940s and 1950s, very few children were wearing glasses.
+In schools today a significant number of children will be wearing glasses and many others will be wearing contact lenses.
+The exact percentage of people in New Zealand that have myopia is not currently known.
+But if we are anything like our neighbours in Australia, then our myopia will be increasing at an exponential rate.
+In East Asian cities over 80% of young adults are affected by myopia and by 2050 50% of the world population is thought to be affected by myopia.
 Short sight is threatening to become the leading cause of blindness in working age adults in China.

 When does short-sightedness develop?

 Myopia tends to develop in the pre-teen or teenage years and often continues to get worse into the 20s.
 This progression may stop in the early 20s, but for teenagers who become significantly myopic, the progression of the myopia can continue for longer and to a much greater extent, to the point where significant visual impairment can occur.
 The underlying cause of myopia is that the eyeball becomes increasingly long which means that light rays focus in front of the retina (the tissue at the back of the eye) and result in worsening distance vision.